Benchmarks¶

 The current voids adapter uses XLB's JAX backend only.
 This keeps the

-dependency path compatible with CPU-only macOS and Linux environments, which
+dependency path compatible with CPU-only macOS and Linux environments.

 The currently exposed XLB operator is the incompressible Navier-Stokes